parttimenerd/temci/doc/temci_exec.rst

 none
     no plugins are enabled, the default for non super user benchmarking all
-    Use all available plugins and render the system partially unusable by stopping all unnecessary processes, …,
+    Use all available plugins and render the system partially unusable by stopping all unnecessary processes etc.,
     enables: :ref:`cpu_governor`, :ref:`disable_swap`, :ref:`sync`, :ref:`stop_start`, :ref:`other_nice`, :ref:`nice`,
     :ref:`disable_aslr`, :ref:`disable_ht`, :ref:`disable_intel_turbo`, :ref:`cpuset`
 usable